wendyverdonk93/docs/content/api/transactions/create_refund_pad.md

 {{< /code-block >}}
 {{< description >}}
 ## Refund with shopping cart
-This request is used for creating a refund in orders with shopping cart like Pay After Delivery, E-Invoicing, Klarna and AfterPay.

-To proceed with a refund:
+Use this endpoint for refunding [post-payment](/payments/methods/billing-suite/) orders that include a shopping cart object.

-1. A request should be done to GET - /orders/{id} to obtain the cart items of the order and possible refunded items
+1. Make a GET `/orders/{id}` request to retrieve the items in the shopping cart.

+2. Add or remove items in the POST `/orders/{id}/refunds` request, depending on the type of post-payment method:
-2. Add/remove items in the refund.
-In Klarna, refunds are done adding a "copy" of the item to refund, with negative "unit_price", all others should set negative "quantity".
+    - For Klarna, add a "copy" of the item to refund with a negative `unit_price`.
+    - For all other post-payment methods, set a negative `quantity`.
+&nbsp;
-3. Please make sure that all data in the items match with the original transaction (except for the quantity/unit_price): In the example, two out of three 'Geometric Candle Holders' were refunded.
-Please note that the exact same 'merchant_item_id', 'tax_table_selector' and 'unit_price' were provided.
+3. Make sure that all data in the items matches the original transaction (except for the `quantity` or `unit_price`).

+In the example, two out of three geometric candle holders were refunded.
+The exact same `merchant_item_id`, `tax_table_selector` and `unit_price` were provided.
-{{% note %}} Klarna needs negative unit prices, whereas Pay After Delivery orders need negative quantities! {{% /note %}}

 ----------------
 **Parameter**